Kong/docs.konghq.com/app/_src/mesh/features/meshopa.md

 {% navtabs %}
 {% navtab Kubernetes %}

-Add the HTTP protocol annotation to the Kubernetes Service configuration, with the general syntax `<port>.service.kuma.io/protocol`.
+Add the HTTP protocol annotation to the Kubernetes Service configuration, with `appProtocol` field.

 Example: